This post covers free things to do in New Orleans and includes, nighttime, family-friendly, as well as cheap options.

 And in case you are wondering, you could spot alligators and other swamp creatures in all 3 places.

 If you are looking more for an organized tour with a boat cruise through a swamp, then take a look at our review of swamp tours available in and around New Orleans.

-4) Visit a Cemetery
+4. Visit a Cemetery

-There are several historic cemeteries in New Orleans and all but one of them are entirely free to visit.
+There are several historic cemeteries in New Orleans and all but one of them is entirely free to visit.

 For more information, visit our guide to New Orleans Cemeteries.

 5. Stop by the Historic New Orleans Collection

 If you're a fan of art and history, the Historic New Orleans Collection is a must.

 Throughout the year, this museum offers certain exhibitions for free.

 Their Louisiana History Galleries are permanent fixtures, and they have been described by some as "the best introduction to the city that a visitor can get."